exoscale/ablauf/README.md

 restart_job :: Job -> [Results] -> Job -> [Actions]
 ```

-Here `make_job`, generates a job ready for execution.
+Here `make_job`, generates a workflow ready for execution.
 `restart_job` given a set of results would yield an updated
-job and follow-up actions to take.
-The namespace in `bundes.job`
+workflow and follow-up actions to take.
+The namespace in `ablauf.job`
 provides exactly this functionality for the AST described above.

 This was simplified by `clojure.zip`'s zippers, a data structure which